aatmaj28/Eye-Blink-Detection-Game/README.md

 # Eye-Blink-Detection-Game
-My project is an Eye Blink Detection Game.
-It first detects your face, and if you blink, it displays a "you lose" message.
-This minor project can be further developed and integrated with driver drowsiness software to enhance safety measures.
-Experience the fun and potential of eye blink detection technology in gaming and beyond.
+My Eye Blink Detection Game project starts by detecting your face, and if you blink, it displays a "you lose" message.
+Although a minor project, it holds the potential to be transformed and integrated with driver drowsiness software, contributing to enhanced safety measures.
+Explore the interactive and adaptable nature of eye blink detection technology in gaming and driver safety applications.